How to Change Hostname on Ubuntu

 If you are running Ubuntu Desktop, you can use GNOME Settings to change your machine hostname.

-Open the system menu in the top-right corner and click on the “Settings” as shown below:
+Open the system menu in the top-right corner and click the Settings icon:

 This will change both the static and pretty names.